Tahmina5447/Comfort-zone-client/README.md

 ### `Admin role`
-Admin will monitor this site, such as seller verification, product management
+Admin will monitor this site, such as seller delete or buyer delete

 ### `Seller role`
 Seller can add product and see all products which he added.